-CanBerryDual Pi V 2.1 is an extension board for RaspBerry Pi.
+CanBerryDual Pi V 2.1 is a CAN BUS Shield for RaspBerry Pi.
 It is an Open Hardware Design.
 It has two functionalities: a can bus module and an onboard Real Time clock powered by a 12 mm battery CR1216 (Battery is not included).
 The CanBus is based on a couple of MCP2515 SPI controllers and MCP2551 tranceivers.
 All functionalities are full integrated in standard linux kernel, so, they can be avaible on fly, or at last recompiling linux kernel to add canbus functionalities.
 The real time clock is based on DS3231 with internal oscillator I2C controller.
 It is full compatible with linux too.
 Using I2C Kernel module, and standard kernel functions, date and hour can be set/get by simple commands.
 On the bottom side is located an on board battery to guarantee a data autonomy.
 In chapter hardware there are all informations on principal components, schematics to rebuild and modify RaspBerry PI board.
 The new board is desaigned with the Raspberry Hat specification.
 There are four fixing holes and the hardware identification EEPROM (Blank Memory not mounted).

 CanberryDual V2.1 with Two channels.

 CanberryDual V2.1 with One channel.

 If you have a RPI A or B see the Canberry V1.1 web page.

 CanBerryDual V2.1 on Raspberry Pi 2.

 The RPI connector exposes two SPI slave select pins, SPI CE0 on pin 24 and SPI CE1 on pin 26.
 The first is used for MCP2515 channel 1 and the second for MCP2515 channel 2.
 The same situation is present for the interrupt pins, the first is connected on GPIO22 (pin 15) and the second on GPIO25 (pin 22).